brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-andrei-codrescu.md

       2002-2019.
 Her poems have been translated into numerous languages including Hebrew and Arabic.
 She is currently the New York State Poet Laureate and a Chancellor of the Academy of American Poets."
+  - person: sharon-mesmer
+    event_bio: "Sharon Mesmer’s most recent poetry collection, Greetings From My Girlie Place (Bloof Books) was one of Entropy’s “Best of 2015.”
+Her other collections are Annoying Diabetic Bitch (Combo, 2008), The Virgin Formica (Hanging Loose, 2008), and Half Angel, Half Lunch (Hard Press, 1998).
+Four poems appear in Postmodern American Poetry: A Norton Anthology (second edition).
+She is co-editor of Flarf: An Anthology of Flarf (Edge Books, 2017) and has published three collections of short fiction, including Ma Vie á Yonago (Hachette, 2005).
+Her essays have appeared in the New York Times, New York Magazine, the Paris Review, American Poetry Review, and the Brooklyn Rail.
+She lives in Brooklyn and teaches literature and creative writing at NYU and the New School. "
+  - person: john-godfrey
+    event_bio: "John Godfrey was born in Massena, N.Y. in 1945.
+He is the author of 14 collections of poetry, including The City Keeps: Selected and New Poems 1966-2014 (Wave Books, May 2016).
+He received an A.B. from Princeton University in 1967, and took a B.S. in Nursing from Columbia University in 1994.
+He has received fellowships from the General Electric Foundation (1984), the Foundation for Contemporary Arts (2009), and the Z Foundation (2013), and was winner of a Foundation for Contemporary Arts Grant for 2009..
+He retired in 2011 after 17 years as a nurse clinician in HIV/AIDS.
+      He has lived in the East Village of Manhattan since the 1960s."
   - person: elinor-nauen
     event_bio: >
       Elinor Nauen’s books include CARS & Other Poems, American Guys, So Late